CuarzoSoftware/Louvre/README.md

 <img src="https://lh3.googleusercontent.com/pw/AIL4fc_fcGPw-Yh1zkqxKdfEQucQVXH853Py1YXtTk7jHVACzIaYmYCId07D0hsdJ-FArkERPjJQR2shCc4swA7b1cy9X9EhvFPqLOR_kxV-C1eVQHey2m8=w2400"/>

 Most Wayland compositors use a single thread, which drastically slows down their performance when rendering complex scenarios.
 The reason for this is due to **vertical sync**, where the compositor must wait a few milliseconds before it can swap the framebuffer it just rendered with the one being displayed on screen.
 This is done in order to synchronize the swapping with the display refresh rate (*vblank*) and avoid the **tearing effect**.
 When working with a single thread, compositors have "dead times" that prevent them from processing and rendering the content in time for the next frame.
-That's why they end up skipping a *vblank*, causing their refresh rate to drop in half.
+That's why they end up skipping a *vblank*, causing their refresh rate to drop in half (or more).
 To avoid this problem, Louvre works with multiple threads.
 Each output (display) renders its content on its own thread, allowing the compositor to continue processing requests and render to other outputs while one is waiting for a vblank.
 This prevent Louvre compositors from having "dead times" and therefore allows them to maintain a high refresh rate.

 ### CPU Consumption